 All that to say, I feel a little bit naughty when I find a recipe I can enjoy (vegan, sugar free, gluten, and yeast free) and it tastes good.
 Like REALLY good.
 Many of the recipes we frequently use in our rolodex of meals are things we’ve adapted to fit our needs and tastes, and that’s been one of the best parts about this lifestyle.
 There are so many options and possibilities if you take the time to create them.
 This is one of those recipes adapted from a cashew cream frequently used in Oh She Glows and a sun dried tomato sauce I’ve been making for years.
 Add in fresh basil, festive heart shaped noodles, and you’re all set for a sweet and delicious Valentine’s Day dinner.

-2 1/4 cups dry pasta (I used heart shaped noodles from Williams Sonoma but I spotted a similar pack at Aldi last week for $1.99 which is a steal!
+2 1/4 cups dry pasta (I used heart shaped noodles like these!
 I also realize these heart shaped noodles are not gluten and yeast free.
 If you did want to avoid those things you could try brown rice pasta with this recipe but for the sake of pleasing my family and having the sauce best compliment the noodles, I went with the festive noodles and called it good).

 1 tablespoon extra virgin olive oil

 1/2 cup sun dried tomatoes, finely chopped

 3 tablespoons tomato paste (plus more if you want a more reddish color to your sauce)

 1 teaspoon onion powder

 1 cup vegetable broth (or less for a thicker sauce)